-We will now take a closer look at the different components of financial technology and how they make up this startup ecosystem.
-We have classified the companies into 16 categories.
-This blog post will illustrate what these categories are and which categories have the most companies.
-We will also look at how these categories compare with one another in terms of their funding and maturity.
+This blog post examines the different components of the financial technology (fintech) ecosystem.
+We will illustrate what the categories of innovation are and which categories have the most companies.
+We will also compare the categories in terms of their funding and maturity.

-Let’s start off by looking at the Sector Map for the financial technology sector.
-As of March 2018, we have classified 2407 financial technology startups into 16 categories that have raised $90 billion.
+Let’s start off by looking at the Sector Map.
+We have classified 2,665 fintech startups into 16 categories.
+They have raised $142B from 3,996 investors.
 The Sector Map highlights the number of companies in each category.
 It also shows a random sampling of companies in each category.

-Our Innovation Quadrant divides the financial technology categories into four different quadrants.
+Our Innovation Quadrant divides the fintech categories into four different quadrants.